Anxiety Attack Treatment

 Panic disorder

-Anxiety can present as a panic disorder for some people, which involves sudden and extreme periods of overwhelming fear or anxiety.
+Anxiety can lead some to develop panic disorder for some people, which involves sudden and extreme periods of overwhelming fear or anxiety.
 Panic attacks are usually debilitating, causing severe interference with your functional ability, and typically last several minutes.
 Panic attacks can happen without warning, with or without an obvious cause.
-Many people with panic disorders experience significant anxiety about future episodes.
+Panic attacks may worsen as some experience more anxiety about the severity of future episodes.

 Social anxiety disorder